 Elizabeth Warren has had a good launch to her Massachusetts Senate campaign.
-She generated a lot of energy in the state with her announcement tour and a viral video on class warfare admired by liberals throughout the country.
+She generated a lot of energy in the state with her announcement tour and a viral video (below the fold) on class warfare admired by liberals throughout the country.
 That was quickly followed by fabulous early polling, showing her slightly ahead of Scott Brown in a head-to-head matchup and crushing the competition in the Democratic primary.
 Grassroots fundraising appears to be going well, too, with over 25,000 donors on Act Blue.

 So of course, being a threat to entrenched power, she will be subject to smears.
 Enter Politico.
 There was quite an amusing one on Politico’s Morning Money, claiming that OH NOES!
 SHE’S HITTING UP BANKSTERS FOR MONEY!
 Except the firm in question is a law firm, and the attorney asking for donations is a bankruptcy lawyer.